Solve your research thanks to microfluidics!

 Microfluidics is the science of miniaturization that could bring a huge step forward to your research.
 Why miniaturize?
-Because it is possible, but it also improves performances and opens up new possibilities.
-With the small size scales, scalling effects and handling with laminar flow only, you can improve, parallelize and integrate your research easily!
+Because it improves performances and opens up new possibilities.
+With the small size scales, scaling effects and handling with laminar flow only, you can improve, parallelize and integrate your research easily!

 BlackHole Lab offers to carry a scientific and technical audit for your company by coming to your laboratory or company to see if some of your research and project can be done with microfluidics!

 The cost of your research will be significantly lower than with macro-scale device